Borobudur: Building structure

 The monument is equipped with a good drainage system to cater to the area's high stormwater run-off.
-To prevent flooding, 100 spouts are installed at each corner, each with a unique carved gargoyle in the shape of a giant or makara.
+To prevent flooding, 100 spouts are installed at the corners, each with a unique carved gargoyle in the shape of a giant or makara.

 Borobudur differs markedly from the general design of other structures built for this purpose.
 Instead of being built on a flat surface, Borobudur is built on a natural hill.
 However, construction technique is similar to other temples in Java.
 Without the inner spaces seen in other temples, and with a general design similar to the shape of pyramid, Borobudur was first thought more likely to have served as a stupa, instead of a temple.
 A stupa is intended as a shrine for the Buddha.
 Sometimes stupas were built only as devotional symbols of Buddhism.
 A temple, on the other hand, is used as a house of worship.
 The meticulous complexity of the monument's design suggests that Borobudur is in fact a temple.

 Little is known about Gunadharma, the architect of the complex.
 His name is recounted from Javanese folk tales rather than from written inscriptions.

 The basic unit of measurement used during construction was the tala, defined as the length of a human face from the forehead's hairline to the tip of the chin or the distance from the tip of the thumb to the tip of the middle finger when both fingers are stretched at their maximum distance.
 The unit is thus relative from one individual to the next, but the monument has exact measurements.
 A survey conducted in 1977 revealed frequent findings of a ratio of 4:6:9 around the monument.
 The architect had used the formula to lay out the precise dimensions of the fractal and self-similar geometry in Borobudur's design.
 This ratio is also found in the designs of Pawon and Mendut, nearby Buddhist temples.
 Archeologists have conjectured that the 4:6:9 ratio and the tala have calendrical, astronomical and cosmological significance, as is the case with the temple of Angkor Wat in Cambodia.